shivam017arora/shivam017arora/README.md

 ### Hi there 👋

-I'm Shivam, an experienced Data Scientist, pursuing Masters in Business Analytics.
+I'm Shivam, a Data Scientist, currently pursuing Masters in Finance.
 </div>

 About.

-1. Software engineer turned ML Engineer
+1. Software engineer turned Data Scientist
 2. First worked in analytics as a data analyst(in EY) in Nov/2019
 3. Tools I use: Python, JavaScript and Machine Learning.